awieber-france/BM25-movie-database-search/README.md

 k<sub>1</sub> = saturation constant<br>
 b = normalization constant (between 0 and 1)<br>

+Text preprocessing is applied to both the query and the combined title-description text.
+The preprocessing consists of transformation to lower case, punctuation removal, stemming, and tokenization.

 ## 2) Requirements
 ### Virtual environment
 - Python package manager: uv 0.9.11